 Houses in Multiple Occupation regulations place a duty on the manager of the property to provide and maintain good living conditions to protect the tenants from risk of injury.

-The manager/person responsible for managing the house shall ensure that the requirements of the regulations are met.
+The manager/person responsible for managing the house shall ensure that the requirements of the Management of Houses in Multiple Occupation (England) Regulations 2006 are met.

 Summary of the regulations